UCSF Fresno Emergency Medicine Scholarship for Visiting Students 2023

 This 4-week course provides an exciting opportunity to do a sub-internship at Community Regional Medical Center in Fresno, California’s busiest Level One Trauma & Burn Center.
 Sub-interns act as the primary care provider for ill and injured patients presenting to the Emergency Department with a wide variety of complaints.

-Schedule: 4 week rotation, starting every other Monday.
-Students are scheduled for 16 shifts, each 8-10 hours long.
+Schedule: 4-week rotation, students are scheduled for 16 shifts, each 9-10 hours long.
 Students are expected to attend weekly resident conference (4 hours/week) and medical student-specific didactics (1-2 hours/week).

-Common Problems/Diseases: Students will encounter a wide variety of disease processes, including acute traumatic injuries, exacerbations of chronic illnesses, infections both common (community-acquired pneumonia) and rare (extrapulmonary coccidioidomycosis), and critical illnesses such as MI, stroke, and septic shock.
+Common Problems and Diseases: Students will encounter a wide variety of disease processes, including acute traumatic injuries, exacerbations of chronic illnesses, infections – both common (community-acquired pneumonia) and rare (extrapulmonary coccidioidomycosis), and critical illnesses such as MI, stroke, and septic shock.
 Our population includes patients of all ages, many ethnic and cultural backgrounds, and those suffering from problems related to addiction, homelessness, and limited access to care.

 Wilderness Medicine Elective—EM 140.31